Jack12816/greppy/docs/guide/11_cluster.md

 cluster master.
 It manages the whole IPC pool and starts and restarts the workers in case they crash.
 A crashing worker is called a worker crash.
-The master takes care of an application's high availability to keep it operable even if the worker crash.
+The master takes care of an application's high availability to keep it operable even if the worker crashes.
 To ensure that goal, the master's implementation is as easy and definitive as possible.

 If the master crashes, the application's availability cannot be